MS-GPS-Hackathons/AI-Adoption-Workshop/README.md

 ---

-### Module 3: Designing the AI Workload - RAG Chatbot (CAF: Adopt, Secure, Manage | WAF: Perf.
-Efficiency, Cost Opt., Reliability)
+### Module 3: Designing the AI Workload - RAG Chatbot
+## In scope: AI Ready – Process to build AI workloads in Azure | Well Architected Framework

 **Objective:** Design the specific "IFS Knowledge Assistant" RAG chatbot application, ensuring it leverages the platform foundation securely and efficiently.